Samʾal: Aramean kingdom

+A dynasty of eleven Aramean kings ruled this city state, that was formerly Luwian.
+Its location was near the Nur Mountains.
+The monumental inscription of Kilamuwa, the fifth king of the dynasty, is the earliest inscription that provides us with historical information.
+Four more of these kings have also left inscriptions later.
+These are the main sources for historical data about this time period.

 The Aramean dynasty founder was king Gabbar, dated around 900 BC.
-Royal steles and stone tablets from the period of Kilamuwa and Panamuwa II are the main sources for historical data about this time period.
+Royal steles and stone tablets from the period of Panamuwa II are also important.

-The Kilamuwa Stela is a 9th-century BC stele of King Kilamuwa found in Sam'al, and written in Phoenician language.
-It is written in an Old Aramaic form of the Phoenician alphabet, and was found in 1902.

 Also the Kilamuwa scepter has been found here in 1943.
 It is a small gold object inscribed in a similar old type of Phoenician alphabet.

 The kingdom became a middle power at the end of the 10th century BC.
 It had expanded from being a city state and gained territories from Carchemish, around Adana from Quwê and remained independent.
 It didn't become part of Cilicia.

+Assyrian expansion

+In 859 BC, Shalmaneser III moved westward with his army to Lutibu in Sam’al, where he fought a hostile coalition of kings including a ruler of Sam’al named Hayyanu, as well as Sapalulme of Patina (also known as Suppiluliuma (Pattin)).
+And soon after, there was also a battle near Alimus (Aliṣir/Alimush), the fortified city of the same Sapalulme the Patinean, where Shalmaneser again fought an anti-Assyrian coalition.
+Again, kings from Sam’al, Patina, Bit-Adini, Karkemiš, and others were members of this coalition.
+Shalmaneser defeated them.
+Hayyanu, king of Sam'al was again taking part, and later he was forced to pay tribute to Shalmaneser at the city of Dabigu along with others of these kings.

-In 859 BC Alimus was saved with the help of Hayyanu, king of Samal.
-He didn't participate in the Battle of Qarqar in 853 BC, but Assyria had been blocked in the Western area.
-Though the campaign of Assyria in 825 BC occupied the vital territories of Samal, Quwê had been defeated, but it had been reorganised as Denyen.
+Hayyanu didn't participate in the Battle of Qarqar in 853 BC, and instead paid tribute to Shalmaneser III.
+This battle was fought to the south in Syria around Hama.
+So Assyria did not pursue then its expansion to the Western areas.

+The campaign of Assyria in 825 BC occupied the vital territories of Sam'al, Quwê had been defeated, but it had been reorganised as Denyen.
 After the death of Shalmaneser III, Ya'udi again became independent.

-Some rulers of Samal had aggressive expansionist politics; others acceded to one of the anti-Assyrian Syrian coalition.
-Assyrian sources are not clear regarding Samal.
-Ya'udi was one of Assyria's satellite states in the annals of Shalmaneser III.
+Some rulers of Sam'al had aggressive expansionist politics; others acceded to one of the anti-Assyrian Syrian coalition.
+Assyrian sources are not clear regarding Sam'al. Ya'udi was one of Assyria's satellite states in the annals of Shalmaneser III.
 Though around 830 BC Azitawadda, king of Denyen, states Ya'udi is his satellite country – at the same time, Kilamuwa mentions on his stela that he hired Assyria against Denyen.

 Other sources from the same period mention Ya'udi as a satellite state of Denyen and Assyria wanted to occupy this territory.
 Kilamuva might offer for Deyen to be a satellite state.
 Before this, he should defeat his greatest foe, Azitawadda.
-Assyrians won over Denyen and Samal in 825 BC.
-Samal became independent after the death of Shalmaneser III.
+Assyrians won over Denyen and Sam'al in 825 BC.
+Sam'al became independent after the death of Shalmaneser III.